 LendingClub and Yield Street are two other great resources for vetted, carefully picked investment opportunities.
 Yield Street, in particular, approves less than 10% of investment opportunities that it inspects, so you have the assurance of carefully chosen options.

-Just be warned, some of these require you to be an accredited investor.
+Just be warned, many alternative investments require you to be an accredited investor (don’t worry, Fundrise is available to anyone).
 Which is a fancy way of saying you already have a lot of money, owning a net worth of $1,000,000 or making $200,000+ per year (which most 20 year olds don’t, am I right?).

 I know, I know, you’ve probably heard mostly bad things about annuities.
 Part of their bad reputation is justified.
 Insurance agents who write annuities can make enormous commissions on them, and this has often lead agents to encourage clients to get annuities even if they aren’t a good match for an annuity.

 This doesn’t mean that annuities aren’t good retirement investments for some people.